-The dates of the quizzes may or may not be announced in class.
+Students should expect to take quizzes every class meeting.
 Absolutely no make up quizzes will be given so it is imperative students attend class.
 Quizzes will be based upon homework, outlines and lectures.
 Additionally, no quizzes are dropped.
 Quizzes will be prorated through a percentage.
 Students that use cell phones during quizzes and exams will fail the assessment.